playbenny/benny_manual/docs/installation.md

 ## Hardware configuration

 To use your **hardware** fluidly within benny you need to build a configuration file.
 In it you tell benny about each piece of hardware that's connected to your computer, then they appear as blocks.
 If you change your hardware setup benny can help you migrate songs from the old to the new, letting you choose substitutes for missing or replaced items.

+Benny automatically applies a very transparent aliasing-suppressing softclip and dither to all hardware outputs.

 In my usage I have a configuration file for each iteration of my live touring setup and a different one for a setup I have at home and a setup for the studio with my synths and outboard compressors available as individual blocks.

 The hardware configuration file also includes information about the **midi controllers** you have connected - how many controls, how they're arranged, the midi channels and protocols etc that they use, and which other controllers work as a substitute.